AFR 360 - History of the Caribbean: Race, Nation, and Politics (= LAS 360, HIS 360)

 This course explores the history of the Caribbean from pre-Colombian times to the present.
 The goal of the class is to trace the emergence of modern Caribbean nations beginning from their status as slave colonies of the not-so-distant past within an emphasis on the central role the Caribbean islands have played in global history.
 Particular emphasis is given to the maintenance of European and North American imperial enterprises and the elaboration of racial ideologies growing out of the diversity that has characterized the island populations.
 Issues to be addressed include colonialism, piracy, sugar revolution, slavery and emancipation, national independence, tourism, and Caribbean migrations.
 Cuba, Haiti, and Jamaica will be the main areas under consideration, although texts from other islands such as the Dominican Republic, Puerto Rico, and Martinique are included.

-Satisfies a major requirement in Africana Studies
+Satisfies a requirement in the Africana Studies major (Geographic Region: Latin America/Caribbean).

-Satisfies a requirement in Latin American Studies major and minor
+Satisfies a requirement in Latin American Studies major and minor.

-Satisfies the Historical Thought distribution requirement
+Satisfies the Historical Thought distribution requirement.

 [Add to Portfolio]